graphcore/examples/code_examples/tensorflow/mnist/README.md

 ### How to use this demo
 1) Prepare the TensorFlow environment.

-   Install the poplar-sdk following the README provided.
-Make sure to run the `enable.sh` scripts and activate a Python virtualenv with gc_tensorflow installed.
+   Install the Poplar SDK following the Getting Started guide for your IPU system.
+   Make sure to run the `enable.sh` script and activate a Python virtualenv with gc_tensorflow installed.

 2) Install the package requirements